-The presentation of non-GAAP free cash flow is not a measure determined by generally accepted accounting principles ("GAAP") and should not be considered superior to or as a substitute for net income or cash flows from operating activities or any other measure of performance derived in accordance with GAAP.
+The presentation of non-GAAP free cash flow is not a measure determined by GAAP and should not be considered superior to or as a substitute for net income or cash flows from operating activities or any other measure of performance derived in accordance with GAAP.
 In addition, all companies do not calculate non-GAAP financial measures in the same manner and, accordingly, "free cash flows" presented in this report may not be comparable to similar measures used by other companies.
 We calculate free cash flows as cash flow from operating activities, less capital expenditures and discretionary store asset acquisitions.
 We believe that inclusion of this non-GAAP measure helps investors gain a better understanding of our cash flow performance, especially when comparing such results to previous periods.
 The following table reconciles our non-GAAP free cash flow measure:

-(in millions) For the six m July 30, 2011 onths ended: July 31, 2010 Projected Cash Flow Fiscal 2011 Cash flow from operating activities \$ 18.2 \$ 12.6 \$ 37.5 - \$40.0 Less: Capital expenditures (4.8) (3.6) (20.0) Less: Discretionary store asset Acquisitions - - - Free Cash Flow \$ 13.4 \$ 9.0 \$ 17.5 - \$20.0
+For the six months ended: Flow (in millions) July 28, 2012 July 30, 2011 Fiscal 2012 Cash flow from operating activities \$ 10.8 \$ 18.2 \$ 4 10.0 Less: Capital expenditures (11.5) (4.8) (3 35.0) Less: Discretionary store asset Acquisitions, if applicable Free Cash Flow \$ (0.7) \$ 13.4 \$ 5.0